RPI-WCL/pilots/README.md

 PILOTS has been successfully applied to avionics applications.
 Most notably, we have shown that PILOTS can fix data errors due to pitot tube sensor failures which occurred in [Air France Flight 447 accident](http://wcl.cs.rpi.edu/papers/bdse2013.pdf).
 For more information, visit [the PILOTS web site](http://wcl.cs.rpi.edu/pilots/) and look at [related papers](https://wcl.cs.rpi.edu/bib/Keyword/DATA-STREAMING.html).

 In version 0.5, we added the following new features to the PILOTS grammar:
-* Support for multiple models of analytical redundancy (for details, see our [DASC2019 paper](http://wcl.cs.rpi.edu/papers/DASC2019_imai.pdf).
-Example programs to support this feature are available under [examples/multi_redundancy](./examples/multi_rendundancy) directory.
+* Support for multiple models of analytical redundancy (for details, see our [DASC2019 paper](http://wcl.cs.rpi.edu/papers/DASC2019_imai.pdf)).
+Example programs to support this feature are available under [examples/multi_redundancy](./examples/multi_redundancy) directory.
   - Support for multiple error values under the `errors` section.
-  - Support for multiple `estimate` clauses under the `signatures` section (as a side effect of this new feature, the `when` clause is now deprecated).
+  - Support for multiple `estimate` clauses under the `signatures`and `modes` sections (as a side effect of this new feature, the `when` clause is now deprecated).
   - Enhancement of the `modes` section to support general boolean expressions.
   - Scoped naming for output variables from child programs (e.g., variable `x` from program `A` can be referred to as `A.x` in the parent program).